Disclosing Nutritional Information to Reduce Chronic Diseases

 Nutritional labeling did improve over time—but only slowly and sporadically.
 Often labeling failed to keep pace with new science.
 Scientists had known since the 1970s that trans fatty acids were the most health-threatening fats, for example.
 The FDA, however, did not require their listing on food labels until 2006.
 Major food allergens (from tree nuts to shellfish) were not clearly labeled until 2006.
 And labels continued to group together all carbohydrates despite evidence that complex carbohydrates were healthier than simple carbohydrates.
 The risks and benefits of dietary supplements remained largely undisclosed.
 In the late 2000s several industry groups launched private front-of-package labels, some of which were flagged by the FDA for being misleading and unfounded.

 In 2012, the Department of Agriculture introduced mandatory labeling for single-ingredient major cuts of meat and poultry and for ground and chopped meat products.
 In early 2014 the FDA proposed sweeping changes to labels for conventional foods and dietary supplements.
 The FDA also proposed a new line listing "added sugars" separately, to alert consumers of sugars that do not originate from a food's ingredients but are added by manufacturers to enhance taste.
 The industry strongly opposed singling out added sugars claiming that "sugar is sugar," whether natural or added, and that the science behind added sugars labeling was misleading.
 The new nutrition fact labels were finalized in May 2016.
 The new labels present calorie information and serving size in larger and bolder types, to make it easier for consumers to find this information.
 Serving sizes have also been updated to reflect actual consumption patterns.
 A pint of ice cream, for example, will now have to list three servings, instead of four, which will increase the number of calories associated with a serving.
 For items that can be consumed in one sitting or in multiple sittings, manufacturers will have to provide a dual column label, where they list calories and nutrients per serving and per container.
 Added sugars are reported in grams and as percent daily value in a separate line.
 Some groups, like the Center for Science in the Public Interest, had advocated listing added sugar amounts in teaspoon, but the industry argued that would be too complicated for certain foods.
 Under the new labels information on Vitamin A and C will be voluntary, because deficiencies of these vitamins are rare, but information on Vitamin D and Potassium will become mandatory because these nutrients are lacking in American diets.
+The new labels should appear on food packages in July 2018, but a group of industry leaders requested an extension to 2021 citing high compliance costs and the need to wait for USDA's final rules on GMO labeling.

 This case study is drawn from Full Disclosure, Fung, Graham and Weil, 2007.